 A list of the Councils' Current duties:

-- Management of the Cemetery, Remembrance Garden, Tower Gardens, Allotments, Christmas Illuminations and some of the benches, notice boards and bus shelters in the town
+- Management of Tower Gardens Pavilion, Gardens and play area, St Marys Cemetery, Remembrance Garden, Allotments, Alma Avenue Play Area, Winthorpe Play Area, Scarbrough Avenue Car Park, Christmas Illuminations and some of the benches, notice boards and bus shelters in the town

 - Review and comment on planning applications within the Town